ZitaNguyen/ORI/README.md

 * Add Resource (form)
     * To add resource for Company and Handbook category, user has to fill in (resource) name, category, and content
     * To embed a video for Trainings category, user has to fill (resource) name, category, sub_category (choose a target department for this video), video (url)
-    * Note (or bug :D) - for videos shown at the Trainings page, I have to, firstly, clear all cookies from browser.
+    * Note - for videos shown at the Trainings page, I have to, firstly, clear all cookies from browser.

 **How to run the application**
 1. Install Python